 Do you love summer as much as I do?
 The days are longer, and it's warm outside.
 This gives us the opportunity to do more outdoor activities with our kids.
 I know that many Cub Scout packs don't meet during the summer, but your boys can still get Cub Scout credit for activities they do during that time.

 This is the first in a five part series called “Summer Family Fun Equals Cub Scout Achievements”.
 The series will cover five activities that many families do during the summer and what Cub Scout achievements can be earned while participating in the fun.
-The other activities are Bicycling, Hiking, Gardening and Water Fun.
+The other activities are Bicycling, Hiking, and Gardening.

 Be sure that you and your son record the achievements in his Cub Scout book.
 If you haven't purchased the handbook for his next rank, read my article 4 Reasons Why You Should Buy Your Cub Scout Handbook in the Summer.
 Or you can always download the handbook.
 You'll find the links in this article.